Medical Device Innovation

 Fabrication of biocompatible/bio-functional interface using new machining processes

-• Associate Professor Masayoshi Mizutani Associate Professor Masayoshi Mizutani
+• Professor Masayoshi Mizutani Professor Masayoshi Mizutani

 Our laboratory aims to promote innovations of nano-precision Micro/Meso Mechanical Manufacturing (M4 process) at the frontier of manufacturing technology for a smart functional interface.
 The geometric structure and chemical composition of material surfaces change in a variety of ways under machining conditions.
 Our laboratory examine this phenomenon and attempt to clarify and control the mechanism.
 This method can create various surface functions, such as biocompatibility, antibacterial activity, and wettability, which could lead to new surface creation processes.
 Our goal is to create new principle and technology for the next-future bio-medical interface and devices.